 Collins agrees, suggesting a trim every eight weeks if your hair is chemically damaged, especially fine, or frayed at the ends.
 More frequent haircuts can help prevent over-drying and breakage.

 Hairstylists specializing in natural texture recommend at most 12 weeks between cuts.
 "Ideally, Lupita Nyong’o’s hairstylist, Vernon François, explains, "I would recommend 6-12 weeks for anyone with wavy or curly hair, while coil-y, tight curls and kinky patterns could wait as long as two months for a trim.
-If your hair is colored or heat damaged I would advise to check if the hair needs cutting every time you are having it colored to avoid over processing the ends."
+If your hair is colored or heat damaged I would advise checking if the hair needs cutting every time you are having it colored to avoid over processing the ends."

 “Textured hair tends to naturally be quite dry and crave moisture.”
 As such, he recommends 12 weeks between cuts but stresses the importance of time between washes: “The best number of days will vary from person to person, but every two to three days might be good for wavy hair; every three to seven days good for curly hair; and every seven days or possibly longer for coil-y and kinky hair.”